 Seeking Professional Help

-Consider hiring patent professionals or agencies specializing in pharmaceuticals.
+Consider hiring patent attorneys or agencies specializing in pharmaceuticals.
 Their expertise can guide the search process, identifying relevant patents, and potential infringement risks.

 Deciphering White Spaces